 Your favorite breakfast cereal might be the ice cream topping you never knew you needed.
 Cereals with fruit flavors, or candy add-ins, such as Lucky Charms, Trix, Fruity Pebbles, Froot Loops, and Crunch Berries, are especially great additions to ice cream sundaes for kids.
 For grown-ups, try sprinkling your preferred granola over bowls of vanilla ice cream, with a drizzle of liquid honey over top, for an instant dessert idea that is a little more special than plain scoops.

-- Chopped Nuts – Toast and roughly chop your favorite nuts for sprinkling over ice cream.
+Toast and roughly chop your favorite nuts for sprinkling over ice cream.
 Walnuts are a popular choice for sundaes, but just about any kind of nuts, from cashews to almonds, peanuts, and even flaked coconut, will taste great.
-You can even buy slivered almonds and save yourself the effort.
+You can even buy nuts already toasted and chopped, and save yourself the effort.
 Don't forget the world of candied nuts either, from honey roasted peanuts to pralines, and chopped up nut brittles.

 - Keep your ice cream flavors simple.
 With so many great toppings to choose from, the ice cream flavors don’t have to be too creative.
 The choice of vanilla or chocolate is perfectly fine.

 - Make small signs to label your ingredients.
 This can be a cute part of the decorations and it will help guests out.
 While many of the sundae toppings will be obvious, chopped nuts or sauces may look alike.
 The difference between a strawberry sauce and a raspberry sauce could be huge to someone with food allergies.
 Also, let guests know which toppings contain nuts, dairy, and gluten.